 The Duchess’ public work involved a great deal of mental health and childcare but in 2019, with her first official engagement, it became clear that Early Year Intervention is going to be the focus of her public life.
 As a mother of 3 children, Catherine has learnt a lot about the importance of strong and happy early years in life.
 In 2018, she brought academics, practitioners and charities together to form a steering group to develop a significant new body of work that will ultimately support all efforts to provide children with the best possible start in life.
 In 2019, her first initiative towards the goal was the announcement of her ‘Back to Nature’ Garden.

-Duchess was set to co-design a garden ‘Back to Nature’ for the Royal Horticultural Society’s Chelsea Flower Show with award-winning Landscape Architects Andree Davies and Adam White, of Davies White Landscape Architects that opened from May 21 to 25 May in 2019.
+The Duchess of Cambridge was set to co-design a garden ‘Back to Nature’ for the Royal Horticultural Society’s Chelsea Flower Show with award-winning Landscape Architects Andree Davies and Adam White, of Davies White Landscape Architects that opened from May 21 to 25 May in 2019.

-As expected in 2018, Duchess kept her work-load pretty light in January to give enough time to her kids.
+As expected and talked about in 2018, The Duchess of Cambridge kept her work-load pretty light in January 2019 to give enough time to her kids.
 After King Henry’s Garden visit, She visited the Royal Opera House (A patronage that I believe one day she will be having), Launched Family Line at Family Action, and was joined by husband Prince William for a visit to Dundee to inaugurate V&A Museum.

 February started with a family photograph at an official engagement.
 We got a bit more details about her upcoming garden before she dazzled the A-list celebrities with her royal elegance at BAFTA.
 She joined experts at Mental Health in Education Conference before attending a gala dinner of 100 Women in Hedge Funds.
 Catherine concluded February with an unannounced 2 days visit to Northern Ireland with Prince William.